hamburger

 By BYJU'S Exam Prep

-Civil Services Exam popularly known as UPSC Exam is a competitive examination conducted by Union Public Service Commission (UPSC) in India.
+The Civil Services Exam, popularly known as the UPSC Exam, is a competitive examination conducted by the Union Public Service Commission (UPSC) in India.
 This exam is conducted to recruit candidates for All India Service and central posts.
-24 posts come under Civil Services Exam, and the most popular services include IAS, IPS, IFS, etc. Every year lakhs of candidates appear in the Civil Services Exam.
-However, less than 1% only get selected.
+There are 24 services that you can get into if you clear the civil services exam, but the most popular services are the IAS, IPS, IFS, IRS, etc. Every year, lakhs of candidates appear in the Civil Services Exam.
+However, only less than 1% get selected.

 What is Civil Services Exam?

-More than 5 lakh candidates appear for Civil Service Examination.
-This exam is conducted in three phases, and those who clear all three stages get recruited in civil services in India based on their UPSC Ranks.
-The Civil Service Exam in India lasts over a year as it starts from the May-June month of the year to the May-June month of the next year.
+On average, more than 5 lakh candidates appear for the Civil Service Examination each year.
+This exam is conducted in three stages, and those who clear all three stages get recruited to the civil services in India based on their UPSC Ranks.
+The Civil Service Exam in India process lasts for almost one year because of the three stages, the prelims, the mains and the interview or personality test stages.

 History of UPSC Civil Services Exam in India